 This site operates as an e-library.
 But first, what is crop farming?
 This is the theme of this site.

 On one hand, it is the type of farming that is engaged mainly in the production of agricultural crops.
 On the other hand, there is livestock farming or animal husbandry which deals with animal production.
-However, both terms have many more meanings depending on whose point of view.
+However, both terms have many more meanings.

 Crop farming can refer to a business or enterprise in which an individual ventures in the commercial production of crops.
-Examples are those who either own or lease large tracts of farmlands.
-Others engage in corporate farming for the large-scale production of selected crops such as sugarcane, oil palm, rubber, coffee, pineapple, banana and other fruit crops, tomato, cassava, corn, cotton, soybean, tomato and many vegetable crops.
+Examples are those individuals who either own or lease large tracts of farmlands.
+Others engage in corporate farming for the large-scale production of selected crops such as sugarcane, oil palm, coffee, pineapple, banana and other fruit crops, cassava, corn, cotton, soybean, tomato and many vegetable crops.
 The possibilities are wide.

 But for those small marginal farmers, it is a means of livelihood and sustenance for the basic needs of the family.
 Many of them are barely educated who inhabit the most remote of rural areas and are always short of cash.
 They are those who are prone to introduce themselves as “I’m just a farmer”.